ilyasolgun11/paws-play-pp1/README.md

 ![contact us](assets/images/readme/contact-us-readme.png)

-- The contact us section in the footer has a header stating its the contact us section.
+- The Contact Us section in the footer has a header stating it's the Contact Us section.
-- The contact us section contains 3 ways of contacting us; first being the support phone number, second being the location of the dog day care for in-person support and thirdly is the support email.
+- The Contact Us section contains 3 ways of contacting us; the first is the support phone number, the second is the location of the dog daycare for in-person support and the third is the support email.

 ### Socials: <a name="socials"></a>

 ![socials](assets/images/readme/socials-readme.png)

-- The socials section in the footer has a header stating its the socials section.
+- The socials section in the footer has a header stating it's the socials section.
-- The socials section contains 4 links that would take the user to it's 4 different accounts on various social media platforms.
+- The socials section contains 4 links that would take the user to its 4 different accounts on various social media platforms.
-- The platforms being Instagram, Youtube, Twitter and Facebook (Paw's Play doesn't actually have accounts with these platforms these are just for proof of concept)
+- The platforms are Instagram, YouTube, Twitter and Facebook (Paw's Play doesn't have accounts with these platforms these are just for proof of concept)

 ### Newsletter: <a name="newsletter"></a>

 ![newsletter](assets/images/readme/newsletter-readme.png)

-- The newsletter section in the footer has a header stating its the newsletter section.
+- The newsletter section in the footer has a header stating it is the newsletter section.
-- The newsletter section contains a input form with a button of sign up.
+- The newsletter section contains an input form with a button for sign-up.
 - Once the newsletter input is filled and submitted the user will be taken to a thank you page.

 ### Copyright: <a name="copyright"></a>

 ![Copyright](assets/images/readme/copyright-readme.png)

-- The copyright section in the footer has a copyright icon stating its the copyright section.
+- The copyright section in the footer has a copyright icon stating it is the copyright section.
-- The copyright section has a "2024" mark stating its valid till 2024, this is just a dummy copyright for proof of concept.
+- The copyright section has a "2024" mark stating it is valid till 2024, this is just a dummy copyright for proof of concept.

 ## Typography <a name="typography"></a>

 - The Paw's Play site uses the font Poppins.
 - Also sans-serif for a back-up font.
-- The Poppins font was used because of it compliments the sites overall look, furthermore it adds a modern feel which is industry standard in today's day and age.
+- The Poppins font was used because it compliments the site's overall look, furthermore, it adds a modern feel which is industry standard in today's day and age.

 ## Individual page elements <a name="individual-page-elements"></a>

 ### Home Hero Section Content: <a name="home-hero"></a>

-- This section is what the customer sees first so its important that the information about the site and what it does is in-front of them; and it is.
+- This section is what the customer sees first so it is important that the information about the site and what it does is in front of them and it is.
-- This section contains a cheerful header catching the attention of users.
+- This section contains a cheerful header that catches the attention of users.
-- This sections contains a paragraph telling the user that it's dog day care is like the dog version of a VIP stay.
+- This section contains a paragraph telling the user that it is dog daycare is like the dog version of a VIP stay.
-- This section also displays an illustration of a women petting a dog, setting a joyful experience for the user.
+- This section also displays an illustration of a woman petting a dog, setting a joyful experience for the user.

 ![Hero section](assets/images/readme/hero-section-readme.png)

 ### Home Eligibility Section Content: <a name="home-eligibility"></a>

 - This section is how the customer is first introduced to the eligibility section through the home page.
-- This section states how important the eligibility section is to Paw's Play as it is how they ensure that the day care is a safe and enjoyable environment for all dogs.
+- This section states how important the eligibility section is to Paw's Play as it is how they ensure that the daycare is a safe and enjoyable environment for all dogs.
-- This section also displays a joyful illustration of a women sitting with a dog, once again setting a fun and enjoyable experience.
+- This section also displays a joyful illustration of a woman sitting with a dog, once again setting a fun experience.

 ![Home eligibility](assets/images/readme/home-eligibility-readme.png)

 ### Home What We Do Best Section Content: <a name="home-what-we-do-best"></a>

-- This section tells the user what Paw's Play does best when it comes to its day care services.
-- This sections key points are Dog day care, Dog training, Health and wellness and Puppy training.
+- This section tells the user what Paw's Play does best when it comes to its daycare services.
+This section's key points are Dog daycare, Dog training, Health and wellness and Puppy training.
-- The paragraphs in each key point section describes the service provided in details.
+- The paragraphs in each key point section describe the service provided in detail.
-- In every key point section there is check icons showing the guaranteed service from each key point.
+- In every key point section, check icons show the guaranteed service from each key point.

 ![Home what we do best](assets/images/readme/home-what-we-do-best-readme.png)

 ### Home Location Section Content: <a name="home-location"></a>

-- This section shows the user the company location with a google maps location pin.
+- This section shows the user the company location with a Google Maps location pin.
-- This section has an illustration of a couple walking a dog showing its an image insinuating that they are going to the dog day care.
+- This section has an illustration of a couple walking a dog showing an image insinuating that they are going to the dog daycare.

 ![Home location](assets/images/readme/home-location-readme.png)

 ### Eligibility Hero Section Content: <a name="eligibility-hero"></a>

 - This section shows the user the eligibility hero section with an illustration of a female veterinarian holding a dog.
-- This section also displays a h2 with the text eligibility showing the users that its the eligibility section.
+- This section also displays an h2 with the text eligibility showing the users that it's the eligibility section.
-- This section also displays a paragraph telling the user to scroll down and fill out the eligibility form in order to sign them up with Paw's Play.
+- This section also displays a paragraph telling the user to scroll down and fill out the eligibility form to sign them up with Paw's Play.

 ![Eligibility hero](assets/images/readme/eligibility-hero.png)